Making A Difference in Our County

 Agriculture and Natural Resources

 Agricultural production remains strong in Putnam County.
-Long known for dairy production, beef cattle and egg production have become key components in our agricultural economy.
-UGA Extension in Putnam County provides on-site consultations, soil testing, insect identification, advice on weed management and nutrient-management assistance to the farm community.
-Our programming efforts for 2018 included pesticide applicator trainings to provide license recertification credit and to update applicators on pesticide use methodologies.
-Forage programming remains strong with educational opportunities for producers in summer forages and pasture weed management.
-On the other side of the coin, the Lake Country and its growing residential population is in constant need of assistance with lawn and landscaping issues, vegetable gardening, and irrigation management.
-Lake Country property owners also seek assistance with site development, wildlife management and forestry issues.
+Long known for dairy production, beef cattle, egg production and row crops have become key components in our agricultural economy.
+University of Georgia Cooperative Extension in Putnam County provides on-site consultations, soil and water testing, insect and disease identification, advice on weed management and nutrient-management assistance to the farm and residential communities.
+Our programming efforts for 2019 included pesticide applicator trainings to provide license recertification credit and to update applicators on pesticide use methodologies.
+Home horticulture trainings were conducted for vegetables, roses, annual/perennial flowers, shrubs and turf grasses.
+Educational opportunities to aid producers in pasture-weed management and alternative summer forages were available.
+Lake Country property owners also sought assistance with site development, wildlife management and forestry issues.
+Homeowner visits to aid in instances of wildlife damage have become a regular event.
+Beaver, deer and feral hog damage to landscapes has become an exasperating issue for many Putnam residents.

-Putnam County Extension conducts homeowner site visits regarding pest and disease management, plant selection, turf issues, pesticide selection, weed identification and wildlife damage control.
-Laboratory services provided to county residents included soil and water testing.
-We provided property owners with educational programs on vegetable gardening, pruning, plant selection and fruit production.
-In 2018, 150 site visits were conducted with farmers, homeowners and land owners, and more than 1,500 phone calls and emails provided solutions to our residents’ problems.
-We also handled and provided consultations for 265 water, soil and plant samples.
+Laboratory services provided to county residents included testing of soil, water, animal waste, feeds and forages, plant tissue and micro-biological samples, with 313 samples processed and consultations provided to community residents.
+In 2019, more than 150 site visits were conducted with farmers, homeowners and land owners.
+Responses to more than 1,500 phone calls and emails provided solutions to our residents’ problems.
 Our Master Gardener Extension Volunteer (MGEV) program continues to be a valuable tool for our outreach efforts.
-In 2018, the program had 56 active volunteers serving Putnam County, donating more than 2,500 hours of service to the community.
-We also conducted our biennial area MGEV training with 21 graduates of the program.
+In 2019, the program had 53 active volunteers serving Putnam County, donating more than 2,600 hours of service to the community.

 4-H Youth Development

-The Putnam County 4-H Club provides an environment for its participants to develop skills through the essential elements of independence, generosity, belonging and mastery.
+Putnam County 4-H provides an environment for its participants to develop skills through the essential elements of independence, generosity, belonging and mastery.
 4-H youth develop skills that are valuable not only to the community, but to the youth as they grow into successful adults.
-There are approximately 757 students in grades four through 12 enrolled in Putnam County 4-H. Through a partnership with the Putnam County Board of Education and the Putnam County School System, UGA Extension conducts approximately 33 monthly in-school educational programs to support the curriculum offered and to encourage fourth- through sixth-grade students to develop leadership, communication skills and self-confidence.
-Students in fourth through sixth grade attend educational programs related to English language arts and STEM (science, technology, engineering and math) throughout the year.
+There are approximately 752 students in fourth through 12th grades enrolled in Putnam County 4-H. Through a partnership with the Board of Education and the Putnam County School System, UGA Copperative Extension conducts approximately 35 monthly, in-school educational programs to support the curriculum offered and to encourage fourth through sixth grade students to develop leadership, communication skills and self-confidence.
+Students in fourth through sixth grades attend in-school educational programs related to English Language Arts and STEM throughout the year.
+As a part of in-school programming, Putnam County 4-H started a County Project Achievement Competition as a capstone project to the English Language Arts curriculum taught, with 196 youth presenting in-classroom demonstrations during the month of December.
+In addition to in-school educational programming, Putnam County 4-H hosts three specialty clubs.
+The Putnam 4-H Archery Team participates in the Georgia 4-H State Indoor and Outdoor Archery Tournaments.
+The Putnam 4-H Art and STEM Clubs meet throughout the year after school to participate in hands-on activities related to art and science.
+Over the summer, youth attend educational workshops and trips related to career exploration, food and nutrition, physical activity and environmental education.
+Putnam County 4-H was represented at Cloverleaf District Project Achievement, Junior/Senior Project Achievement, Cotton Boll and Consumer Judging, 4-H Day at the Capitol, State Council, Fall Forum, Junior Conference, Southern Regional Teen Leadership Conference and Summer Camp during the 2018-2019 school year.
+For the 2018-2019 school year, Putnam County 4-H was recognized for increased participation in Cloverleaf District Project Achievement, Junior/Senior District Project Achievement, State Council and camp.